 With more people driving electric cars, it’s no surprise that they want to charge their cars at home.
 But adding an electric vehicle charging station for private use to a property that’s part of a COA or HOA might be an uphill battle.
 A guest blogger at Condo Law Guru tells the story of what it took to get one charging station safely installed at a California condo.
 One of the primary challenges was deciding where to place it.

 The wrinkle in the story is that residents circumvented their HOA entirely after being unable to get the request for beefed up security approved through the board.
-The concern for safety was important enough for them to band together and create a separate association solely for the purpose of paying for security patrols.
+The concern for safety was important enough for them to band together.
+It was also important for them to create a separate association solely for the purpose of paying for security patrols.
 If your association doesn’t yet provide private security, you would do well to poll the members of your community.
 Chances are, this is a high priority for quite a few residents.

-At Ardent Residential, we make a point of staying up to date with the latest challenges facing COAs as well as new ways to improve quality of life for residents.
+At Ardent Residential, we make a point of staying up to date with the latest challenges facing COAs.
+We also stay up to date on new ways to improve quality of life for residents.
 Explore how we can prepare your COA for the future.